Red1812/BT-WeaponRealizer/README.md

 ## Quick fix for BT 1.6.1

+CMiSSioN told me that my "fix" broke the damage variation feature.
+If you want a properly working version please consider using Custom Ammo Categories https://github.com/CMiSSioN/CustomAmmoCategories

 ## Download

 Get the latest version from [https://github.com/Red1812/BT-WeaponRealizer/releases](https://github.com/Red1812/BT-WeaponRealizer/releases). **Do not** click the source code links.